chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 ## Verifying Key-vault AKS integration

-Now a sampel pod should be created to mount the secrets.
+Now a sample pod should be created to mount the secrets.

 ```
 cat <<EOF | kubectl apply -f -